System Design Space

 Part 1: Foundations

-What Data Mesh is, when it fits, and how to ship an MVP in one month.
+What Data Mesh is, when it is worth adopting, and how to constrain the first MVP.

 • 1.
 The What and Why of the Data Mesh